-4.1 In principle, the ATP Treatment record is part of patients' medical record.
-Accordingly, medical practitioners, dentists and Licensed Private Healthcare Facilities are responsible for keeping ATP Treatment record in the same manner as the other medical records.
-Relevant codes of professional conduct issued by the Medical Council and the Dental Council, as well as the codes of practice for the Licensed Private Healthcare Facilities issued by the Department of Health, should be followed.

-4.2 If the medical practitioner or dentist is employed by an institution to provide an ATP Treatment, the medical practitioner or dentist providing the treatment should ensure that the record is properly kept in that institution.
+- 4.1 In principle, the ATP treatment record is part of patients' medical record.
+Accordingly, medical practitioners, dentists and private healthcare facilities are responsible for keeping ATP treatment record in the same manner as the other medical records.
+Relevant codes of professional conduct issued by the Medical Council and the Dental Council, as well as the codes of practice for private healthcare facilities issued by the Department of Health, should be followed. - 4.2 If the medical practitioner or dentist is employed by an institution to provide the ATP treatment, the medical practitioner or dentist providing the treatment should ensure that the record is properly kept in that institution.